Strengthening Climate Education in Devon through NEED

 Jude King, Communities Project and Development Manager

-The Network of Environmental Educators Devon (NEED) connects a diverse group of practitioners across local government, schools, further and higher education, NGOs, and communities.
-It serves as a hub for those involved in environmental and outdoor learning, supporting sustainability efforts across the county.
+The Network of Environmental Educators Devon (NEED) connects a diverse group of practitioners: linking local government, schools, further and higher education, NGOs, and communities.
+It acts as a hub for those involved in environmental and outdoor learning, supporting sustainability efforts across the county.

-Before the pandemic, NEED members met regularly to exchange ideas and collaborate on projects.
-Since 2022, however, meetings had moved online.
+Before the pandemic, NEED members regularly met to exchange ideas and collaborate on projects but, since 2022, meetings had shifted online.
 To reinvigorate the network, Resource Futures – funded by Devon Climate Emergency – has been working with the steering group and wider membership, sharing resources, organising events, and developing an interactive map to help schools connect with climate educators.

 This work led to NEED’s first in-person event since 2022, hosted at the newly refurbished Stover Country Park.
-The full day gathering covered key topics, including:
+The full-day gathering explored key topics, including:

 • Claire Moodie (Plastic Free North Devon) on the Ocean Explorers Project, the North Devon Vision 2030 initiative, and research on secondary students’ sustainability views.